agentrickard/domain/README.txt

 3.2 Normal Usage

-Under a normal Drupal site, a single administrator (or a handful of equally trusted administrators) typically have the 'administer nodes' permission and individual 'edit TYPE nodes' permissions.
+Under a normal Drupal site, a single administrator (or a handful of equally trusted administrators) typically have the 'Bypass content access control' permission and individual 'TYPE: edit all content' permissions.

 The only choices for permissions would be who gets to administer the module settings and who gets to assign nodes to specific domains.
 Generally, only